ashwin9494/K-means/README.md

 # K-means
 k-means is  one of  the simplest unsupervised  learning  algorithms  that  solve  the well  known clustering problem.
 The procedure follows a simple and  easy  way  to classify a given data set  through a certain number of  clusters.

 The K-means algorithm starts by randomly choosing a centroid value for each cluster.
 After that the algorithm iteratively performs three steps:

-(i) Find the Euclidean distance between each data instance and centroids of all the clusters;
+(i) Find the Euclidean distance between each data instance and centroids of all the clusters

-(ii) Assign the data instances to the cluster of the centroid with nearest distance;
+(ii) Assign the data instances to the cluster of the centroid with nearest distance

 (iii) Calculate new centroid values based on the mean values of the coordinates of all the data instances from the corresponding cluster.

 <!-- TABLE OF CONTENTS -->